IODeep: an IOD for the introduction of deep learning in the DICOM standard: Motivation of the work

 \section{Motivation of the work}

-As already mentioned above, DL models have not entered the routine diagnostic workflow due to lack of standardization, even if it is well known from the literature that radiologists would like (semi-)automated decision support systems provided that they are non-invasive \cite{jorritsma2015}.
-Including DL in the DICOM standard would bring several benefits.
-First, it would allow for the development of consistent and interoperable diagnostic tools across heterogeneous imaging platforms, making it easier for healthcare providers to integrate AI into their workflow.
+Even if it is well known from the literature that radiologists would like (semi-)automated decision support systems provided that they are non-invasive \cite{jorritsma2015}, DL models have not entered the routine diagnostic workflow due to lack of standardization.
+Indeed, the clinical community started addressing this issue from the DICOM data harmonization viewpoint with the aim of introducing a proper use of DICOM metadata for mixing established data sets and true clinical images to enable development, validation, and clinical translation of AI tools in a standardized way \cite{fedorov2023national}.
+We claim that the main way to standardization is including DL in the DICOM standard.
+Such an integration would allow for the development of consistent and interoperable diagnostic tools across heterogeneous imaging platforms, making it easier for healthcare providers to integrate AI into their workflow.
 Second, a standardized framework for training and validating DL models is the only way to design distributed computing infrastructures where federated learning can be enabled.
 As well debated in the literature \cite{darzidehkalani2022federated,guan2023federated} federated learning is the key for implementing very effective models that are trained on adequate amounts of data thus providing high accuracy for a plethora of diseases, while scientific data sets are almost limited as regards both their size and the clinical goal they are designed for.
 In turn, very accurate models can be used effectively by XAI techniques to assess the most relevant image features which guided the model to a certain prediction \cite{van2022explainable}.

+Recent literature reports several frameworks in the field of medical imaging that can be integrated with the DICOM standard.
+The work in \cite{Jesus_Bastiao_2023} introduces a vendor-independent platform that offers interfaces aimed at managing digitized slides and medical reports.
+It provides digital image analysis services compatible with other current standards.
+The solution incorporates the open-source Dicoogle PACS plugin architecture for interoperability and extensibility, enabling customization of the proposed solution.
+In \cite{Lajara_2019} the Visilab Viewer is presented.
+It is a web-based platform compliant with the DICOM standard web architecture to solve the Whole Slide Image (WSI) format visualization from multi-frame DICOM images.